ABM Anisuzzaman

 ABM Anisuzzaman is a Bangladeshi politician and a former member of Jatiya Sangsad representing the Mymensingh-7 constituency.
+In 2024, following the fall of the Awami League government through the student public uprising, President Mohammad Shahabuddin dissolved the Jatiya Sangsad, resulting in the termination of his membership in Parliament.

 Political life

 Anisuzzaman was elected member of parliament from the Mymensingh-7 constituency as a candidate of Bangladesh independent politician in the seventh national parliament election on 24 January 2024.